International Six Days Enduro

 The International Six Days Enduro (ISDE), formerly known as the International Six Days Trial (ISDT), is the oldest 'off-road' motorcycle event on the FIM Calendar.

+History

 The ISDT was first held in 1913 at Carlisle, England.
 It has occurred annually, apart from interruptions due to World War I and World War II, at various locations throughout the world.
 The early events were a true test of machine, rider skill and reliability.
 Held on the 'roads' of that era, today most of the routes are truly 'off-road'.
 Originally titled the International Six Days Trial, in 1981 the FIM decided to update the name to International Six Days Enduro, the name Enduro having been devised by the Americans and popularised by many motorcycle manufacturers also greater reflected the change in the event from a trial to more akin to a rally featuring skills more associated with cross country motocross.